Backgrounder on Medical Use of Radioactive Materials

 The NRC and Agreement States license facilities, authorize individuals to administer radioactive materials, and develop regulations and guidance.
 The regulations also provide for inspections, investigations and enforcement programs to ensure the safety of medical uses.

-The NRC relies on a standing committee of medical experts for advice.
+The NRC relies on a committee of medical experts for advice.
 The Advisory Committee on the Medical Uses of Isotopes (ACMUI) meets twice a year to discuss with NRC staff current practices and trends in medical uses of radioactive materials.
 ACMUI members include a nuclear cardiologist, a nuclear medicine physician, two radiation oncologists, an Agreement State representative, a nuclear pharmacist, a therapy medical physicist, a medical physicist in nuclear medicine, a patients' rights advocate, a health care administrator, an FDA representative and a radiation safety officer.

 From time to time, the NRC revises it regulations.
 There have been some major revisions that affect medical uses in recent years.